ejnaren/rhinotools/README.md

 Takes one or many blocks and creates a unique copy with own block definitions.

 ### SelectSameBlocks:
-Selects alle the blocks with the same definition as the selected blocks.
+Selects all the blocks with the same definition as the selected blocks.

 ## Installation:
 With each file comes installation instructions.